 - Healthcare – Blockchain technology can allow hospitals to safely store data like medical records and share it with authorized professionals or patients.
-This can improve data security and can even help with accuracy and speed of diagnosis.
+This can improve data security and can even help with the accuracy and speed of diagnosis.

 - Energy Management – Blockchain technology can allow customers to buy and sell energy from each other in a peer-to-peer way.

 - Supply Chain – With blockchain technology, transactions can be documented in a permanent decentralized record, and monitored securely and transparently.
 This can greatly reduce time delays and human mistakes.
-It can also be used to monitor costs, labour, and even waste and emissions at every point of the supply chain.
+It can also be used to monitor costs, labor, and even waste and emissions at every point of the supply chain.

 - Insurance – The blockchain is a new way of managing trust and can be used to verify many types of data in insurance contracts, such as the insured person’s identity.

-- Networking and the Internet of Things – Creation of decentralized network of IoT devices.
+- Networking and the Internet of Things – Creation of a decentralized network of IoT devices.
 Operating like a public ledger for a large number of devices, it would eliminate the need for a central location to handle communications between them.
-The devices would be able to communicate to each other directly to update software, manage bugs, and monitor energy usage.
+The devices would be able to communicate with each other directly to update software, manage bugs, and monitor energy usage.

 - Gift Cards and Loyalty Programs – Blockchains can help retailers offering gift cards and loyalty programs to make those systems cheaper and more secure.
-With fewer middlemen needed to process the issuing of cards and sales transactions, the process of acquiring and using blockchain-reliant gift cards is more efficient and cost effective.
+With fewer middlemen needed to process the issuing of cards and sales transactions, the process of acquiring and using blockchain-reliant gift cards is more efficient and cost-effective.